ghurault/python-analysis-template/README.md

   This is the file used to recreate the environment from scratch using `pip install -r requirements.txt`.

 The [`requirements.txt`](requirements.txt) file should not be updated manually.
-Instead, I use `pip-compile` from [pip-tools](https://pip-tools.readthedocs.io/en/latest/) to generate `requirements.txt`.
+Instead, I use [`uv`](https://docs.astral.sh/uv/) to generate `requirements.txt`.

 NB1: the [`requirements.txt`](requirements.txt) file does not include the local package (`src`), hence the two-steps process of installing dependencies.

 NB2: When using a conda environment, the dependencies are pinned in an `environment.yml` file instead, see below.

+NB3: For the moment I am only using `uv` to compile requirements (as a replacement to `pip-compile`), and not as a package manager (yet?).

 #### Initial setup

 1. Start with an empty `requirements.txt`.
-2. Install pip-tools with `pip install pip-tools`.
+2. Install uv with `pip install uv`.
-3. Compile requirements with `pip-compile --extra=dev` to generate a `requirements.txt` file.
+3. Compile requirements with `uv pip compile pyproject.toml -o requirements.txt --all-extras` (or `make reqs`) to generate a `requirements.txt` file.
-4. Install requirements with `pip-sync` (or `pip install -r requirements.txt`).
-5. Install the local package: `pip install -e .[dev]`.
+4. Install requirements with `pip install -r requirements.txt` and then the local package with `pip install -e .[dev]`.
+Alternatively, use `make deps`.

-NB: the advantage of using `pip-sync` over `pip install -r requirements.txt` is that `pip-sync` will make sure the environment matches `requirements.txt`, i.e. removing packages in the environment but not in `requirements.txt`, if required.
-However, the resulting not environment will not include the local package.

 #### Update the environment

-- To upgrade packages, run `pip-compile --upgrade`.
+- To upgrade packages, run `uv pip compile pyproject.toml -o requirements.txt --all-extras --upgrade`.
-- To add new packages, add packages in `pyproject.toml` and then compile requirements with `pip-compile --extra=dev`.
+- To add new packages, add packages in `pyproject.toml` and then compile requirements as above.

-Then, the environment can be updated with `pip-sync`.

 ### venv setup